michaelangelesz/Memory-Game/README.md

 In building this project, I referred to the following resources:

-For the cards layout, card flips, and match check:
+For the cards layout, card flips, and match check:<br>
-Learn Vanilla Javascript: Memory Game Tutorial https://www.youtube.com/watch?v=eMhiMsEC9Uk&list=PLLX1I3KXZ-YH-woTgiCfONMya39-Ty8qw&pp=iAQB
+Learn Vanilla Javascript: Memory Game Tutorial<br>
+https://www.youtube.com/watch?v=eMhiMsEC9Uk&list=PLLX1I3KXZ-YH-woTgiCfONMya39-Ty8qw&pp=iAQB

-I grabbed the Lives counter from here, and also the card flip animation:
+I grabbed the Lives counter from here, and also the card flip animation:<br>
-Awesome Vanilla JavaScript Memory Card Game Tutorial https://youtu.be/-tlb4tv4mC4
+Awesome Vanilla JavaScript Memory Card Game Tutorial<br>
+https://youtu.be/-tlb4tv4mC4

 With the Lives counter, a user could already "lose" my game.
 So I use the same logic and count each time a pair of cards is matched, for a win.
 After that, it was just a matter of making message divs to display to the user, with the option to restart/ play again.